amirrezakazemi/amirrezakazemi.github.io/_pages/about.md

   - /about.html
 ---

 My name is Amirreza Kazemi, MSc student in Computer Science at Simon Fraser University under the supervision of [Prof. Martin Ester](https://sites.google.com/view/esterlab).
+My research is the intersection of machine learning and causal inference, with a focus on using deep-learning methods for treatment effect estimation.

 Research Experience
 ======